-St Christopher's places respect, diversity, inclusion, kindness and a sense of community at the core of its ethos and actions.
-The school culture is one that speaks of belonging.
+St Christopher's places kindness, respect, diversity, inclusion, and a sense of community at the core of its ethos and actions.
+The school culture speaks of belonging.

 There are five interwoven elements that make a good school culture1, which underpins the school's approach to education, pastoral care and, therefore, behaviour: